w3f/polkadot-wiki/docs/learn/how-to/create-pure-proxy.md

     It is critical to set up pure proxies with care.
 Take note of appropriate permissions and be aware of the potential dangers.
 There is no way to get access to the pure proxy account after deleting it.

     Instead, the **killPure** extrinsic must be called **from** the _pure_ proxy.
-This means the pure proxy must be added as an account on the Polkadot-JS UI [Accounts](https://polkadot.js.org/apps/#/accounts) page.
+This means the pure proxy must be added as an account on the Polkadot Developer Interface [Accounts](https://polkadot.js.org/apps/#/accounts) page.

     **Making a mistake could result in loss of funds.**

 ### Setting a Pure Proxy

 1\.
-To set a pure proxy, head to the Polkadot-JS UI and navigate to the "Developer" > "[Extrinsics](https://polkadot.js.org/apps/#/extrinsics)" tab.
+To set a pure proxy, head to the Polkadot Developer Interface and navigate to the "Developer" > "[Extrinsics](https://polkadot.js.org/apps/#/extrinsics)" tab.
 A page should display similar to this:

 ![](../../assets/how-to/65015289747.png)